This post may contain affiliate links. Please see my affiliate disclosure for more information.

 - Kosher salt and pepper

-- Allow to cool and then peel with a paring knife.
+Allow the beets to cool and then peel them with a paring knife.
 You can use gloves or hold with a paper towel, being careful not to stain everything with the beet juice.

 Whisk the mustard, honey, vinegar and salt and pepper together until blended.

 Slowly drizzle in the oil while whisking until emulsified.
 (Alternatively blend all ingredients in a food processor until blended.)